 Restoring Bison to the American West

-More than 20 million bison used to roam throughout Montana's Great Plains and America's Western prairie habitat.
+At least 30 million bison used to roam throughout Montana's Great Plains and America's Western prairie habitat.
 However, decades of overexploitation, habitat loss, decline in genetic diversity, and human conflict has stripped nearly all free-ranging bison from their natural grassland habitat.

 Today there are only three truly free-ranging bison herds in the United States: Yellowstone Park (approximately 3,500 bison) and the Henry's Mountains and Book Cliffs herds in Southern Utah (about 500 bison).